-We are inviting every member of the Holy Cross family to make a substantial pledge commitment to the Cross Currents Campaign, payable over a period of three to five years.
-As you discern your pledge amount, please keep in mind the following considerations:
+We are inviting every member of the Holy Cross family to make a substantial commitment to the Cross Currents Campaign.
+As you discern your gift or pledge amount, please keep in mind the following considerations:

-- Your commitment may be paid monthly, quarterly, or annually over 36 to 60 months.
+- Your commitment may be paid one-time, monthly, quarterly, or annually over 36 to 60 months.

 - We will send you regular payment reminders in accordance with the payment schedule you indicate.

 - Cross Currents is a special project that requires funding over and above our typical annual revenue streams.
-Pledges to this campaign fund the Knights Fund for the 2020 year only.
-As you budget your pledge, please anticipate that we will invite you to participate in the Knights Fund in 2021 and beyond as you continue to make payments toward your Cross Currents pledge Annual fundraising events such as the Hall of Fame Dinner, Golf Classic, and Walkathon will also continue to run as donors make and pay pledges to the Cross Currents Campaign.
+Pledges made after June 30, 2020 do not support the Knights Fund.
+As you budget your pledge, please anticipate that we will invite you to participate in the Knights Fund in future years as you make payments toward any Cross Currents pledge you might make.
+Annual fundraising events such as the Hall of Fame Dinner, Golf Classic, and Walkathon will also continue to run as donors make and pay pledges to the Cross Currents.

 Tax Advantages of Thoughtful Giving

 - Tax Deductions.
 Annual contributions to this campaign are fully tax-deductible (except in the instance of the IRA charitable rollover, further explained below).
 Beginning in tax year 2020, all donors qualify to deduct up to $300 in charitable giving—even if you do not itemize your deductions!